2021 Call for Proposals Now Open

 - Proposals must be consistent with the key work of school boards: student achievement and community engagement that promotes student achievement.

 - We recommend having no more than three presenters per breakout session (except if the proposed session is a panel discussion with Q&A).

 - Suppliers/vendors submitting proposals must pair up with a school board member or school administrator.
 Breakout sessions are educational in nature; direct selling is prohibited.
-Vendors must be a participant of the NCSBA Annual Conference Exhibit Show.
+Vendors must be a Diamond Affiliate of the NCSBA Annual Conference Exhibit Show to be considered for a presentation.

 Presentation proposals should be submitted through this website.
 Once you start the process, you must complete the application.
 You will not be able to save and return to your form later.